shakayhere/microservices-depolyment-using-helm/README.md

-## Deployment of microservice application using Helm charts and Helmfile
+## Deployment of Microservice Application using Helm charts and Helmfile

 The demo app used in this project is forked project from Google Cloud Platformshows a simple user profile app set up using
 - Forked link: https://github.com/shakayhere/kubernetes-microservices-demo